informalsystems/hermes/docs/architecture/adr-002-ibc-relayer.md

 ## Definitions
 These definitions are specific for this document and they may not be consistent with the IBC Specification.

+IBC transaction - a transaction that includes IBC datagrams (including packets).
+This is constructed by the relayer and sent over the physical network to a chain according to the chain rules.
+For example, for tendermint chains a `broadcast_tx_commit` request is sent to a tendermint RPC server.

-IBC datagram - the transaction payload sent by the relayer over the physical network that includes client, connection, channel and IBC packet data.
+IBC datagram - is an element of the transaction payload sent by the relayer; it includes client, connection, channel and IBC packet data.
+Multiple IBC datagrams may be included in an IBC transaction.

 IBC packet - a particular type of IBC datagram that includes the application packet and its commitment proof.

-IBC datagram transaction - a transaction that includes an IBC datagram.

 On-chain IBC Client (or IBC Client) - client code running on chain, typically only the light client verification related functionality.